360modder/psburn/README.md

 psburn is a tool to package powershell scripts into executables by binding it with a c# or python program.

-Vist psburn's [website](https://360modder.github.io/psburn/) for more details.
+Visit psburn's [website](https://360modder.github.io/psburn/) for more details.

 ## Installations

 First setup a [building envoirnment](https://360modder.github.io/psburn/gettingstarted/installations/#building-envoirnments) then you can download and install a psburn from binary archive  for any of the following platforms.

-You can download the psburn binary archives for Windows, Linux and MacOS.
+Download [setup.exe]((https://github.com/360modder/psburn/releases/download/v1.1.3/psburn.1.1.3.win-x64.exe)) or you can download the psburn binary archives for Windows, Linux and MacOS.

 | Supported Platform | Download                                                                                             | How to Install                  |
 |--------------------|------------------------------------------------------------------------------------------------------|---------------------------------|